 Try Dexcom Restarts (if possible)

-If your child uses the continuous glucose monitor (CGM) Dexcom G6 can, try to see if you can start to stack up on them, if possible.
+If your child uses the continuous glucose monitor (CGM) Dexcom G6 can try to see if you can start to stack up on them, if possible.

 I know the Dexcom G6 is hard to restart 🙄, I have NEVER been successful at this, but there are some people that have been successful at it.
 There are numerous tricks on these restarts.
-I suggest asking in a Facebook group or do a search in a group, in regards to this.
+I suggest asking in a Facebook group or doing a search in a group, in regards to this.

 Have a Backup Plan